Bashkirs: The Ural-Batyr and its impact

 The poem Ural Batyr is an epic which includes deities of the Tengrist pantheon.
 It takes basis on the pre-Islamic Bashkir conception of the world.
 In the Ural Batyr the world is three-tiered.
 It includes a heavenly, earthly and underworld (underwater) trinity: in the sky, the heavenly king Samrau resides, his wives are the Sun and the Moon, he has two daughters, Umay and Aikhylu, who are incarnated either in the form of birds or beautiful girls.
 In the Ural Batyr, Umay is incarnated into a swan and later assumes the aspect of a beautiful girl as the story proceeds.

 People live on the earth, the best of whom pledge honor and respect to the existence of nature.
 The third world is the underground world, where the Devas (also singular Deva or Div) live, incarnated as a snake, the incarnation of the dark forces, who live underground.
 Through the actions and divisions of the world related in the Ural Batyr, the Bashkirs express a manichaean view of good and evil.
 The legendary hero Ural, possessing titanic power, overcoming incredible difficulties, destroys the deva, and obtains "living water" (the idea of water in nature, in the pre-Islamic Bashkir pantheon of the Turkic mythology, is considered a spirit of life).

 Ural thus obtains the "living water" in order to defeat death in the name of the eternal existence of man and nature.
 Ural does not drink the "living water" to live eternally.
 Instead, he decides to sparkle it around himself, to die and donate eternity to the world, the withered earth turning green.
 Ural dies and from his body emerge the Ural Mountains; the name of the Ural mountain range comes from this poem.

 Music

 The Bashkirs have a style of overtone singing called özläü (sometimes spelled uzlyau; Bashkort Өзләү), which has nearly died out.
 In addition, Bashkorts also sing uzlyau while playing the kurai, a national instrument.
 This technique of vocalizing into a flute can also be found in folk music as far west as the Balkans and Hungary.

+Mentality

+The Bashkirs give rise to the following essential characteristics of the Bashkir mentality: philosophical, poetic thinking, hospitality and courage, serenity, simplicity, modesty, tolerance, pride, a keen sense of justice and competitiveness.
+The fundamental value of the Bashkir mentality is humanism, it is this idea that runs through the entire axis of the culture of the people.